Expungement

 Are criminal records public?

-No, criminal records are not public, as stated in article 136.4 of the penal code:
+No, criminal records are not public, as stated in Article 136.4 of the penal code:

 4. The inscriptions of criminal records in the different sections of the Central Register of Convicts and Rebels will not be public.
-During their validity, certifications will only be issued with the limitations and guarantees provided for in their specific rules and in the cases established by law.
-In any case, those requested by the judges or courts will be issued, whether or not they refer to cancelled registrations, expressly stating the latter circumstance.
+During their validity, certifications will only be issued with the limitations and guarantees provided for in their specific rules and the cases established by law.
+In any case, those requested by the judges or courts will be issued, whether or not they refer to canceled registrations, expressly stating the latter circumstance.

 Difference between criminal records and police records